Council Approved Dropped Kerb Contractors

 Vehicle access cross overs comprise normally of 3 or 4 dropped kerbs with a tapered or transition kerb on either side.
 The standard maximum total width at road level for a VAC is 3.6 metres (i.e. normally 4 kerbs).

 Our team have several years experience in putting in drop kerbs and making an application for the relevant planning permission.
-We can work in conjunction with your local county council while complying with all essential regulations.
+We are able to work in conjunction with your local county council whilst complying with all essential regulations.

-You can either apply to your local council for permission for kerb dropping outside your property or we can apply to your local authority on your behalf.
+You can either apply to your local council for permission for kerb dropping outside your property or we are able to apply to your local authority on your behalf.

 We are members of the Streetworks Qualifications Register (SWQR).
 The SWQR holds information of qualified providers who have gained the proper qualifications in relation to the New Roads and Street Works Act 1991, which is essential for any contractor excavating a highway.